Huy-DNA/MPiSC/implementations/jiffy/README.md

 Link: [paper](/references/Jiffy/README.md)

-This version is bounded, and enqueue is a partial function.

-We use a circular array hosted on the dequeuer for simplicity.

-Remark: I personally found that existing solutions to distributed dynamic memory allocator unsatisfactory for general use cases, specifically in the realm of MPI.
+I personally found that existing solutions to distributed dynamic memory allocator unsatisfactory for general use cases, specifically in the realm of MPI.
 Need more investigation.

+The naive version is buggy while the non-naive version is bounded.